Bankers' Toadies incident: Aftermath

-Prime Minister William Lyon Mackenzie King initially refused to grant clemency to the convicted Social Crediters.
+Prime Minister William Lyon Mackenzie King refused to grant clemency to the convicted Social Crediters.

-The case attracted considerable media attention and mixed reactions.
-A Toronto spokesman for the Communist Party of Canada protested the arrests and called for a "united front" against the People's League.
-Aberhart maintained that the men had been jailed on the basis of some harmless political humour, and encouraged the federal government to grant them clemency; Prime Minister of Canada William Lyon Mackenzie King responded that to do so would be to engage in "direct interference by the federal executive with the free and proper functioning of our courts".
-Every night, some Social Crediters drove to the Fort Saskatchewan Penitentiary, where the men were being held, to show their support.
-On February 11, 1938, the legislature passed a resolution calling for the men's release.
+A Toronto spokesman for the Communist Party of Canada protested the arrests and called for a united front against the People's League.
+Aberhart maintained that the men had been jailed based on harmless political humour.
+He petitioned the federal government to pardon them and encouraged his radio program's supporters to write letters to William Lyon Mackenzie King, the prime minister of Canada, to advocate for their release.
+The federal government declined to release them as it did not want the federal executive to interfere with the judiciary.
+Every night, Social Crediters drove to the Fort Saskatchewan Penitentiary, where the men were being held, to show their support.
+On February 11, 1938, the Alberta Legislative Assembly passed a resolution calling for the men's release.

-Douglas reacted to his deputy's arrest with anger, telling reporters that "whoever is instigating the proceedings is asking for a great deal of trouble, and is likely to get it."
-On December 10, 1937, he wrote King to tell him that he had been invited to come to Alberta to provide advice, and asked if he would be risking arrest and deportation if he did so.
+Douglas reacted angrily to Powell's arrest, telling reporters that "whoever is instigating the proceedings is asking for a great deal of trouble, and is likely to get it."
+On December 10, 1937, he wrote to King explaining that he had been invited to Alberta to provide advice and asked if he would be risking arrest and deportation if he did so.
 King responded that as long as Douglas, unlike Powell, refrained from running afoul of the Criminal Code, he had nothing to fear.

-At the end of Unwin's sentence, Social Credit MLAs celebrated with a snake dance on the floor of the Legislature.

-Powell was released after four months' imprisonment, on March 21, 1938, in an attempt by King to bolster his Liberals' chances in a federal by-election in Edmonton East the same day; the by-election was won by Social Crediter Orvis A. Kennedy, and a jubilant celebration followed.
-Once again, the Communists expressed solidarity with the Social Crediters, with Jan Lakeman thanking the voters for giving "an overwhelming defeat to the forces of reaction".
-Powell left Canada immediately upon his release, but not before being paid $4,000 by the Alberta government as thanks for his services.
+The federal government announced Unwin's release on March 21, 1938, in an attempt by King to bolster his Liberals' chances in a federal by-election in Edmonton East the same day; the Liberals lost the by-election to Social Crediter Orvis A. Kennedy.
+Social Credit MLAs celebrated Unwin's return to the legislature with a snake dance on the floor of the Alberta legislature and chants of "For He's a Jolly Good Fellow" and "we want Powell".
+Powell was released in April and left Canada after being paid $4,000 by the Alberta government for his services.
+Upon his return to London, a meeting was organised for Powell to describe his experience to social credit advocates.
+Supporters of John Hargrave, a leader of the British social credit movement, disrupted the meeting to protest the structure of the British social credit movement.

-On August 18, 1938, police magistrate A. H. Gibson, who had presided over the prosecution of Unwin and Powell, was dismissed without cause by provincial Order in Council.
-Gibson believed that his dismissal was due to "the government's resentment over my action in the Powell-Unwin case and the fact that they hold me more or less to blame for the fact that the accused men were sent to jail."
+On August 18, 1938, police magistrate Gibson, who had committed Unwin and Powell to stand trial, was dismissed from his role as Edmonton police magistrate by an Order in Council.
+The provincial government's executive branch, which issued the order, did not state a reason for the dismissal.
+Gibson believed this was retaliation for committing the two men to trial.

-Aberhart's Social Crediters were re-elected with a reduced majority in the 1940 provincial election; Aberhart remained premier until his death in 1943.
-Unwin however was defeated in 1940 by Labour candidate Angus James Morrison.
-Though he lived until January 4, 1987, Unwin remains most remembered for his involvement in the Bankers' Toadies incident.